Metameme

-In the field of memetics, a metameme (or meta-meme) is defined as a meme about a meme.
-The very concept of memes themselves has been referred to as "the Metameme".
-Ideological tolerance and the rhetorical device of metaphor clearly fit this framing.
-Regarding the former, one may usefully expand: A meta-meme which confers resistance to a wide variety of memes (and their sociotypes), without conferring meme-allergies.
+In the field of memetics, a metameme (or meta-meme) is a meme about a meme.
+The concept of memes themselves has been called "the Metameme".
+Ideological tolerance and the rhetorical device of metaphor are metamemes.
+Tolerance is:

+A meta-meme which confers resistance to a wide variety of memes (and their sociotypes), without conferring meme-allergies.
 In its purest form, Tolerance allows its host to be repeatedly exposed to rival memes, even intolerant rivals, without active infection or meme-allergic reaction.
 Tolerance is a central co-meme in a wide variety of schemes, particularly "liberalism", and "democracy".
 Without it, a scheme will often become exo-toxic and confer meme-allergies on its hosts.
 Since schemes compete for finite belief-space, tolerance is not necessarily a virtue, but it has co-evolved in the ideosphere in much the same way as co-operation has evolved in biological ecosystems.
-(Henson.)Initial definitions of meta memes and the lingo surrounding the phenomenon have seen a recent overhaul, as a new perspective is beginning to emerge due to heightened interest from researchers and companies alike.
+(Henson.)Metamemes have recently attracted new attention, and the terminology around them has evolved significantly.